VisDrone/VisDrone-Dataset/README.md

 (4) Task 4: multi-object tracking challenge.
 The task aims to recover the trajectories of objects in each video frame.

+(4) Task 5: crowd counting challenge.
+The task aims to to count persons in each video frame.

 ## Download